Lcmc23/data-science/README.md

 Your daily job, as an analyst, is to send an email to the board, as soon as you start work, with the billing and quantity of products sold the day before

 Board e-mail: seugmail+diretoria@gmail.com <br>
-Location where the system provides the sales of the previous day: https://drive.google.com/drive/folders/149xknr9JvrlEnhNWO49zPcw0PW5icxga?usp=sharing

 To solve this, let's use pyautogui, a keyboard and mouse command automation library